Category: economics

 Exxon blows it

 Bryan Caplan wonders if oil prices are a bubble.
 When oil spikes abruptly, that means people made incorrect investment decisions – under invested in exploration, development, and gas to liquids conversion.
 A simple back of the envelope calculation tells me they are still under investing.
 Exxon recently abandoned gas to liquids plant that would be profitable if oil remains above forty dollars to fifty dollars a barrel.
-But if everyone …
+But if everyone acts like that – and everyone is acting like that …